Evason Ana Mandara

 Happily, that is not the usual experience at our Six Senses properties.
 We were delighted to read that 82 percent of you rated our beds high quality or very high quality with only 1 percent reporting them to be poor quality.

-That’s why, to celebrate World Sleep Day on March 19, it’s the turn of our spa teams to talk about what we do to ensure our guests enjoy a restful stay.
+That’s why, it’s the turn of our spa teams to talk about what we do to ensure our guests enjoy a restful stay.

 According to Dr. Aneesh, our Ayurvedic Doctor at Six Senses Yao Noi, “When you decide to go on vacation, your mindset and thinking process already start to change to a position where you want to relax and sleep well.
 This positive vibrational energy makes you calm, happy and peaceful, and promotes your sleep hormones.
 Simply put, you are what you think.”